-If you don’t have a website, you can try my personal approach to building them.
-It costs absolutely nothing.
+If you don’t have a website, you can try my personal approach to building websites.
+It costs nothing to try it.

 And if you already have your website set up, this part is done (though you may need to go back in the future and change/improve things).

 3) Find keywords people will look for when searching for product/service.